dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/working-with-messages-in-a-pst-file/_index.md

 ## **Extracting Messages Form PST Files**

-This article shows how to read Microsoft Outlook PST files and [extract messages](https://docs.aspose.com/email/net/working-with-messages-in-a-pst-file/#extracting-messages-form-pst-files).
+This article shows how to read Microsoft Outlook PST files and extract messages.
 The messages are then saved to a disk in MSG format.

+{{% alert %}}
+**Try it out!**

+Run the [ConversationThread](https://github.com/aspose-email/Aspose.Email-for-.NET/tree/master/Sample%20Apps/ConversationThread) simple app project, and explore an interesting usage of Aspose.Email's features to read emails from PST and find conversation threads.
+{{% /alert %}}

-The article also shows how to [extract a specific number of messages](https://docs.aspose.com/email/net/working-with-messages-in-a-pst-file/#extracting-n-number-of-messages-from-a-pst-file) from a PST file.
-Use a recursive method to browse all the folders (including any nested folders) and call the PersonalStorage.ExtractMessage() method to get Outlook messages into an instance of the [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage/) class.
-After that, call the MapiMessage.Save() method to save the message to either a disk or a stream in MSG format.
-The following code snippet shows you how to extract messages from a PST file.
+The following code snippet shows you how to extract messages from a PST file:
+- Use a recursive method to browse all the folders (including any nested folders) and call the PersonalStorage.ExtractMessage() method to get Outlook messages into an instance of the [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage/) class.
+- After that, call the MapiMessage.Save() method to save the message to either a disk or a stream in MSG format.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET